alastorid/mpv-config/readme.md

 The script is binding itself to `i` and `I` (however, not overriding your own bindings) and can therefore be invoked by pressing these keys.
-`i` will show the stats once while `I` is toggling them.
+`i` will show the stats once while `I` will toggle them.

+While the stats are visible on screen, you can use numeric keys (1, 2, 3, ...) to switch between "pages" of stats.
+So far, the following pages are defined:

+1. stats (as usual)
+2. frame timings

+There will be more pages in the future.
+Also, expect some layout changes of current pages in the near future.

-You can set different bindings either by customizing this script (see below) or by using the `script_binding` input command (in `input.conf`), e.g.:
+You can set different bindings either by [customizing](#customization) this script or by using the `script_binding` input command (in `input.conf`), e.g.:

-    e script-binding stats/display_stats
+    e script-binding stats/display-stats
-    E script-binding stats/display_stats_toggle
+    E script-binding stats/display-stats-toggle

 By default *Source Sans Pro* is used as font.
 [You can download it here](https://github.com/adobe-fonts/source-sans-pro).